 - Visit NHS 111 online for guidance.
 You will be asked to complete a short form, and then advised on what you need to do next (self-isolation, or if you require medical help)

-Let your Recovery Coordinator or a member of staff at Restore know that you are ill, contact details can be found on the website.
+- Let your Recovery Coordinator know that you are ill, contact details can be found on this website.

 There is no specific treatment for coronavirus.
 Antibiotics will not help as they do not work against viruses.